TheBrama0/.CSV2YOUTUBEconverter/README.md

 Contact
 Feel free to reach out to me on social media:
-- Instagram: [@the_brama]
+-Instagram: [@the_brama]

 ---
 Purpose of the Program

-This is a CSV → YouTube link converter which gives you exect version of songs from Spotify on YouTube with high accuracy.
+→This is a CSV to YouTube link converter which gives you exect version of songs from Spotify on YouTube with high accuracy.

 It:
 1. Takes a CSV file (e.g.,exported from exportify with song & artist columns).